What Does Healthy Sexuality Actually Look Like?

 Closing Thoughts

 There can be a happy medium between sexual liberation and sexual prudishness.
 Women thrive when they feel confident and desirable and can do so without objectifying and overexploiting their bodies.
 Learning to value, care for, and protect your body can make you feel genuinely empowered and strengthen the relationship you have with your body.
 Learn to love and accept your body for what it is, while also keeping sight of what it can become.
-Growing and learning to love your body will not always feel comfortable, but the confidence you’re able to feel is worth it.
+Growing and learning to love your body will not always feel comfortable, but the confidence you’ll gain is certainly worth it.

 There’s no shame in being a naturally sexual being, the power is in being able to harness and manage that sexuality in a way that’s genuinely empowering.
 Making smart sexual choices, loving your body, and feeling sexy without being explicit can allow you to view sexuality in a positive and empowering light without contributing to modern-day sexually liberated ideals.